 Click here for an index to the deeds for 203 Commonwealth, and click here for further information about the land between the north side of Commonwealth and Alley 426, from Exeter to Fairfield.

 Leopold Morse was a wholesale and retail clothing merchant.
 He served twice in Congress, from 1877 to 1885, and from 1887 to 1889, the first Jew elected to Congress from Massachusetts.
-In 1889, he and his brother, Godfrey, founded the Home for Aged and Infirm Hebrews and Orphanage in Milton.
+Godfrey Morse was an attorney.
+In 1889, Leopold and Godfrey Morse founded the Home for Aged and Infirm Hebrews and Orphanage in Milton.

 Leopold Morse died in December of 1892.
 Georgie Morse continued to live at 203 Commonwealth with their two surviving sons, Isidor Morse and Tyler Morse.
 Godfrey Morse also continued to live with her.

 In his will, Leopold Morse named Isidor and Tyler Morse as his residual legatees and, therefore, they each inherited a one-half undivided interest in 102 Commonwealth.
 As each of them reached their majority, they transferred their interests to their mother, Isidor Morse on April 17, 1894, and Tyler Morse on February 11, 1896.

 Isidor Morse moved to London in the fall of 1895.
 Tyler Morse graduated from Harvard in 1898, attended Harvard Law School, and became a lawyer in Godfrey Morse’s firm.
 He continued to live at 203 Commonwealth.

 In the spring and summer of 1903, Tyler and Isidor Morse joined an expedition to Africa organized by William N. MacMillan of St. Louis to explore the Blue Nile and determine whether if could be a navigable route to the Mediterranean.